Qarik-Group/operator-workshop/instructor/brainstorming.md

 This could also be a good way for them to start to explore more about using the bosh command line and getting "help" for finding command line "commands."

+how-to-recover

 If you lose the state file it can be recovered only if you can determine specific variables from your infrastructure and regenerate it by using the `create-env` command. https://bosh.io/docs/cli-envs.html#recover-deployment-state

-10.165.0.0 workspace

-10.165.1.0/24 .. x students up to 250ish students
+how-to-fix-service-account

-if too many keys get generated: https://console.cloud.google.com/iam-admin/serviceaccounts/project and delete keys
+If too many keys get generated: https://console.cloud.google.com/iam-admin/serviceaccounts/project and delete keys